 Types of transposable elements

-The remaining 55 % makes the non-coding & coding DNA in human genome.
+The remaining 55% makes the non-coding and coding DNA in the human genome.

 Single Nucleotide Polymorphism